readthedocs/ads-for-opensource/docs/source/installation.rst

 Installing Adblock Filter Lists
 ===============================

-Adblock lists, whether filters that block additional items or whitelist exceptions like the ones here, can be installed on every major adblocker.
+Adblock lists, whether filters that block additional items or allow exceptions like the ones here, can be installed on every major adblocker.
 Here are the installation steps on the three biggest adblockers.